comradechrome/Portfolio/PS6/Resources/readme.txt

 - cells with a FormulaError show '*Error*' in the cell
 - FormulaError popup error messages display the FormulaError reason
 - MSI Installer package - modified file types to have this program open up .sprd files.
 If an existing .sprd file is double clicked, that spreadsheet will open up.
+Package is located in the Resources Project in the 'Installer' folder.

 UI Testing:
 - UI Testing acheived 98.45 % code coverage - we were not able to test 3 items.
 This prevented us from having 100% code coverage.